nyuvis/patient-viz/readme.md

 ## Contributing

-Pull requests are very much welcome :)
+Pull requests are highly appreciated :)
 Also, feel free to open issues for any questions or bugs you may encounter.